-The ARP Clinical Translational Research Award is intended to support early-phase, proof-ofprinciple translational studies that will examine hypothesis-based, innovative interventions that have the potential to address current clinical deficits for ASD.
-Applications are strongly encouraged to address one of the ARP Clinical Translational Research Award Areas of Interest.
-If the proposed project does not address any of the FY19 ARP Clinical Translational Research Award Areas of Interest, the application should describe how the project will nevertheless address a critical need of the ASD community.
+The ARP Clinical Translational Research Award is intended to support early-phase, proof-ofprinciple translational studies that will examine hypothesis-based, innovative interventions/clinical research that has the potential to address current clinical deficits for ASD.
+Applications are strongly encouraged to address one of the FY20 ARP Clinical Translational Research Award Areas of Interest.
+If the proposed project does not address any of the FY20 ARP Clinical Translational Research Award Areas of Interest, the application should describe how the project will nevertheless address a critical need of the ASD community.
 Outcomes from studies funded by this award are anticipated to provide scientific rationale for subsequent development of larger, efficacy-based clinical trials of interventions that will transform ASD clinical care.

 Principal Investigators (PIs) seeking funding for a larger clinical trial should consider the ARP Clinical Trial Award (Funding Opportunity Number W81XWH-21-ARP-CTA).
 Similarly, PIs seeking funding for a preclinical research project should consider the ARP Idea Development Award (Funding Opportunity Number W81XWH-21-ARP-IDA).

 • Required Pre-Application Deadline: May 3, 2021